Stacksat (POGS & SSR / TEX / SCE)

 TEX / SCE) [Joel Powell]

 • POGS & SSR (Polar Orbiting Geomagnetic Survey & Solid State Recorder) was designed to measure the Earth's magnetic field vector as a function of position.
-Data from the experiment will be used to improve Earth navigation systems, and is stored in an experimental solid state recorder.
-It carries a magnetometer to accurately map the Earth's magnetic field for the Defense Mapping Agency.
-Data is stored in a new Fairchild solid state recorder.
+Data from the experiment was used to improve Earth navigation systems, and was stored in an experimental solid state recorder.
+It carried a magnetometer to accurately map the Earth's magnetic field for the Defense Mapping Agency.
+Data was stored in a new Fairchild solid state recorder.

-• TEX (Transceiver EXperiment) carries a variable power transmitter used to study ionospheric effects on RF transmissions.
-Data from the experiment will be used to determine minimum spacecraft transmitter power levels for transmission to ground receivers.
+• TEX (Transceiver EXperiment) carried a variable power transmitter used to study ionospheric effects on RF transmissions.
+Data from the experiment was used to determine minimum spacecraft transmitter power levels for transmission to ground receivers.

 Nation: USA